opeyemiagbadero/Aux-Shell-Scripting/bash_scripting.md

 ![12c](https://user-images.githubusercontent.com/79456052/182002101-41f6bc01-0e1d-4ee2-acb1-14bf9ce6afd0.png)

-logged out and sshed successfully  into the server using another user James with the command *ssh -i auxproj.pem Jams@3.87.63.24
+logged out and sshed successfully  into the server using another user James with the command *ssh -i auxproj.pem Jams@3.87.63.24* The screnshot below also shows that James and David are not sudoers i.e meaning they can't carryout priviledged commands using sudo e.g using  command like *sudo apt update*

 ![12d](https://user-images.githubusercontent.com/79456052/182002212-596f4298-1364-474c-ab97-25a14cd96c90.png)